 Leaving your destination for just one day should be worth it.
 When I look for day trip destinations, I always make sure there is something big, like a castle or an idyllic town square.
 You might wonder what is on in Tavira if I make the day trip.

 Things To Do in Tavira

 An exciting attraction was the Castelo de Tavira!
 Castle ruins with an incredible view of the town.
 It is free to access and a must-see.
 At the top of the ruins is a Cathedral and a delicious bistro restaurant, A Ver Tavira.
 I had the pleasure of eating here while gazing out at Tavira.
 Another highly rated restaurant in the area is Castelo café e restaurante.

 One of the most beautiful attractions in Tavira is the riverfront.
 The town of Tavira is divided by a low-arched pedestrian bridge over the river Gilão.
-I would take your time walking around all the boutiques and cafes, enjoying the old-town vibes.
+I would take my time walking around all the boutiques and cafes, enjoying the old-town vibes.

 If you are someone that loves to visit museums, Tavira has two worth mentioning.
 Núcleo Museológico Islâmico, has many pieces that represent the Moorish rule.
-Throughout Southern Portugal, you can find influences of the region’s Islamic heritage.
+Throughout Southern Portugal, you can find influences from the region’s Islamic heritage.

 Also, visit Palácio Galeria for works by Paula Rego, a Portugal native.
 The museum itself is something to see.
 Converted from a 16th-century palace, it is the perfect backdrop to house art and culture.